arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ML-anomaly-detection-app-note/content.md

 const long interval = 100;         // Interval of 100ms between data transmissions
 ```

-The code below represents the second part of the Nicla Sense ME code and is responsible for initializing the system components necessary for its functionality.
+The code bellow represents the second part of the Nicla Sense ME code and is responsible for initializing the system components necessary for its functionality.
 This includes setting up Serial communication, initializing the sensor system (BHY2) to access the onboard accelerometer, and configuring Bluetooth® Low Energy (BLE) communication for data transmission.

 Using the `ArduinoBLE` and `Arduino_BHY2` libraries, the code prepares the Nicla Sense ME to act as a BLE peripheral device.
 It initializes the BHY2 sensor system and the accelerometer to collect vibration data.
 Bluetooth functionality is then configured with a BLE service (`niclaService`) and a characteristic (`sensorCharacteristic`) that enable a central device, such as the Opta™, to connect and interact with the Nicla Sense ME.
 The BLE device name is set to `Nicla` making it easily recognizable during device discovery.